 - Finally, drizzle 1/4 cup of half & half cream over the lasagna.
 COVER with foil wrap.

-- Remove from oven, allow it to rest for the few minutes before cutting.
+- Remove from the oven, and allow it to rest for a 10 to 15 minutes before cutting.
 Then cut into individual pieces and serve.

 - Serves 6 to 8